-Tarsha Whitmore Sparks Instagram Frenzy In Busty & Barely-There Black Dress With Dangerous Slit
+Tarsha Whitmore Sparks Instagram Frenzy In Busty & Barely There Black Dress With Dangerous Slit

 “Babe,” one fan wrote.

-“Oof,” another added,
+“Oof,” another added.

 “Looking gorgeous hun,” one user told the model.

-Beady-eyed fans will have noticed that today’s caption name-dropped a brand: Tarsha had thanked Fashion Nova for her dress.
+Beady-eyed fans will have noticed that today’s caption name-dropped a brand.
+Tarsha had thanked Fashion Nova for her dress.
 The affordable clothing brand may be one that Tarsha chooses to mention from time to time, but the star’s greatest loyalty lies with the Oh Polly brand she now holds an ambassador status for.

-Tarsha may not come with the world’s biggest Instagram following, but the star’s 541,000 followers now place her in a solid position to influence.
-Tarsha seems good at it – while many fan comments left to the model’s posts simply see fans gushing over her beauty, a significant number of responses come from fans curious about her style.
+Tarsha may not have the world’s biggest Instagram following, but the star’s 541,000 followers now place her in a solid position to influence.
+Tarsha seems good at it; while many fan comments left to the model’s posts simply see them gushing over her beauty, a significant number of responses come from fans curious about her style.

 Tarsha’s account is followed by fellow Aussie model Abby Dowse.
 Fans wishing to see what Tarsha wears next should follow her Instagram.